s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 -include $(DEP_FILES)
 ```

 The next two lines are a little bit tricky.
 If you once again take a look at how we defined our compilation targets for both C and assembler source files, you might notice that we used the `-MMD` parameter.
 This parameter instructs the `gcc` compiler to create a dependency file for each generated object file.
 A dependency file is a file that defines all of the dependencies for a particular source file.
 These dependencies usually contain a list of all included headers.
-We need to include all of the generated dependency files so that make knows what exactly to recompile in case some header changes.
+We need to include all of the generated dependency files so that make knows what exactly to recompile in case a header changes.

 ```
 $(ARMGNU)-ld -T src/linker.ld -o kernel7.elf  $(OBJ_FILES)